 A: We have room in ALL Grades!

-- 6th grade - Two new classes
+- 6th grade - space is limited

-- 7th grade - space available
+- 7th grade - if space is available

-- 8th grade - space available
+- 8th grade - if space is available

 Q: Who is the AVID teacher?